 Step 6: MS Print Server setup

 Everything is done in Zevenet Load Balancer.
 Now it is time to apply some changes in the MS Print Server.
 By other hand, in each backend server the file hosts should be modified.
-Take into account that the DNS must resolve printserver.mydomain.com, what we are going to do here is to force this resolution to the local IP.
-The hosts file is located in C:\windows\system32\drivers\etc.
+By default in Microsoft windows this file is located in the path C:\windows\system32\drivers\etc.

 In every backend please add: